-Option Description Compilation or Assembly -include Includes the source code of the specified file at the beginning of the compilation.
+Option Description Compilation or Assembly -g, Adds debug tables for source-level debugging.
+Compilation and assembly -gdwarf-2, -gdwarf-3, -gdwarf-4 -I Adds the specified directory to the list of places that are searched to find include files.
+Compilation and assembly. -include Includes the source code of the specified file at the beginning of the compilation.
 Compilation only. -L Specifies a list of paths that the linker searches for user libraries.
 Compilation only. -1 Add the specified library to the list of searched libraries.
 Compilation only. -M, -MM Produces a list of makefile dependency rules suitable for use by a make utility.
 Compilation and assembly. -MD, -MMD Compiles or assembles source files and produces a list of makefile dependency rules suitable for use by a make utility.
 Compilation and assembly. -MF Specifies a filename for the makefile dependency rules produced by the -M and -MD options.
 Compilation only. -MG Prints dependency lines for header files even if the header files are missing.
 Compilation only. -MP Emits dummy dependency rules that work around make errors that are generated if you remove header files without a corresponding update to the makefile.
 Compilation only. -MT Changes the target of the makefile dependency rule produced by dependency generating options.
 Compilation and assembly. -march Targets an architecture profile, generating generic code that runs on any processor of that architecture.
 Compilation and assembly. -marm Requests that the compiler targets the A32 instruction set.
-Compilation only. -mbig-endian Generates code suitable for an Arm processor using byte-invariant bigendian (BE-8) data.
+Compilation only. -mbig-endian Generates code suitable for an Arm processor using byte-invariant big- endian (BE-8) data.
 Compilation and assembly. -mcmse Enables the generation of code for the Secure state of the Armv8-M Security Extensions.
-Compilation only. -тсри Targets a specific processor, generating optimized code for that specific processor.
+Compilation only. -mcpu Targets a specific processor, generating optimized code for that specific processor.
 Compilation and assembly. -mexecute-only Generates execute-only code, and prevents the compiler from generating any data accesses to code sections.
-Compilation only. -mfloat-abi Specifies whether to use hardware instructions or software library functions for floating-point operations, and which registers are used to pass floating-point parameters and return values.
-Compilation only. -mfpu Specifies the target FPU architecture, that is the floating-point hardware available on the target.
-Compilation and assembly. -mimplicit-it Specifies the behavior of the integrated assembler if there are conditional instructions outside IT blocks.
-Compilation and assembly. -mlittle-endian Generates code suitable for an Arm processor using little-endian data.
-Compilation and assembly. -munaligned-access, Enables or disables unaligned accesses to data on Arm processors.
-Compilation only. -mthumb Requests that the compiler targets the T32 instruction set.
-Compilation only.
+Compilation only. -mfloat-abi float-abiSpecifies whether to use hardware instructions or software library functions for floating-point operations, and which registers are used to pass floating-point parameters and return values.Comp